 Wildlife Etcetera - Wildlife Etcetera is dedicated to the preservation of wildlife and wildlife habitats.
-The organization is involved in several community activities, including United States Bicentennial's "Plant A Living Legacy Program," the PRIDE clean-up campaign, and other similar activities.
 A major effort is the establishment and maintenance of a wetlands area for migrating waterfowl.
 Throughout the year, field trips are taken to Reelfoot Lake, Big Lake Wildlife Refuge, Crowley's Ridge, and other places of interest.
 The organization is open to the community as well as students.